 Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Furnace Creek, Stovepipe Wells, Sunset, and Texas Spring-hot showers, restaurant, gasoline station, evening ranger programs.
-From June through September daytime temperatures are often in the 100s°F. Fires are allowed only in grills or campstoves; wood gathering is prohibited.
+Diesel fuel can be found in Beatty, Stateline, Pahrump, and Las Vegas, Nevada, and in Lone Pine, Olancha, Baker, Ridgecrest, and Trona, California.
+From June through September daytime temperatures are often in the $100s^{\circ}F$.
+Fires are allowed only in grills or campstoves; wood gathering is prohibited.
+Martin Luther King, Jr.'s Birthday, President's Day, Easter week, Death Valley 49ers Encampment (2nd weekend in November), Thanksgiving weekend, and Christmas and New Year's week are all particularly congested.
+For your own enjoyment we suggest camping at times other than these.